cesarFuhr/polyglot-todo/README.md

 - `todo -a the task name`: Adds a task
 - `todo -d 3`: Marks a task as done
 - `todo -D 3`: Deletes a task
-- `todo -m 1`: Moves the task the given position
+- `todo -m 1`: Moves the task the given position (this feature was postponed)
 - `todo -u 1 the new name of the task`: Updates a task in place